algolia/instantsearch/docgen/src/guide/Default_refinements.md

 To do this, you can use a [`<VirtualWidgets/>`](guide/Virtual_widgets.html).
 It allows you to pre refine any widget without rendering anything.

-Since by default the [`<CurrentRefinements/>`](widgets/CurrentRefinements.html) widget or the [`connectCurrentRefinements`](connectors/connectCurrentRefinements.html) will display your default refinement, you then need to filter the items inside them with `transformItems`.
+By default the [`<CurrentRefinements/>`](widgets/CurrentRefinements.html) widget or the [`connectCurrentRefinements`](connectors/connectCurrentRefinements.html) connector will display your default refinements.
+If you want to hide them, you need to filter the items with `transformItems`.

 ```jsx
 import {InstantSearch, SearchBox, Menu} from 'react-instantsearch/dom';